pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 You can use this script when sequencing returns two forward reads and two reverse reads files for each sample.
 Essentially, the script merges the two forward reads files to create one forward reads file, and does likewise for the reverse reads.
 This produces single forward and reverse files for a sample that can then be modified in the rest of the pipeline prior to analysis.

-When used:
+**When used:**

 This script is used prior to the 01-runner.sh for fastqc.
 It is used when you have two forward reads files and two reverse reads files for a given sample.

 ###BAM to TDF###

-This script is used to convert a BAM file to a TDF file following featurecounts being run.
-It is useful as it reduces the size of the BAM file, making a smaller format file  for viewing gene expression levels in your genome browser.
+This script is used to convert a BAM file to a TDF file following featureCounts being run.
+It is useful as it reduces the size of the BAM file, making a smaller format (TDF) file for viewing gene expression levels in your genome browser.

-When used:
+**When used: **

-This scrip is used after featurecounts, which produces an output file in BAM format.
+This scrip is used after featureCounts, which produces an output file in BAM format.

 ###Results logs scraper###